TranslucentComputing/webinar-slack-bot/docs/slack.md

 ## Slack Interactions

-To allow for two-way communication, we enable Slack interactivity feature.
-Since we required the Slack Bot application to be running for the request URL, the application has to be deployed with DevSpace [Here](app_dev.html).
+To allow for two-way communication, we enabled the Slack interactivity feature.
+Since we require the Slack Bot application to run for the request URL, the application must be deployed with DevSpace [Here](app_dev.html).

 ![app interactions](assets/img/slack_interactions.png)